amir-jafari/Cloud-Computing/Python_Editor/Readme.md

 4. Go to tools and deployments and configuration.
 5. Click on the plus icon and name your remote deployment and the type should be SFTP.
 6. Hit ok and then complete the host with the DNS or IP address that you got from cloud dashboard.
-7. Fill the user name as the one chose in your SSH key process (ubuntu).
+7. Fill the username as the one chose in your SSH key process (ubuntu).
 8. Choose Authentication type as key pair then point it to your private key.
 9. Test SFTP and you should get the successful connection.
 10. On the second tab of deployment fill the mapping fields.